Skip to content

 Volatility Surface

-This tutorial covers the full workflow for building and calibrating an implied volatility surface: fetching option quotes from Deribit, inspecting the surface inputs, and calibrating the Heston and Heston-jump-diffusion models.
+This tutorial covers the full workflow for building an implied volatility surface: fetching option quotes from Deribit, extracting implied forwards and discount factors from option prices, and inspecting the surface inputs.

 Fetching Data from Deribit